LizardByte/Sunshine/docs/guides.md

 At the bottom of this Xsetup script though, we can add some xrandr commands

 To shut a display off, we can use  `xrandr --output {DISPLAYNAME} --off`.
-To set a display as the primary and accept it's automatic (usually the maximum) resolution and refresh rate we can use `xrandr --output {DISPLAYNAME} --auto --primary`.
-To set a display to a specific resolution we can use `xrandr --output {DISPLAYNAME} --mode {PIXELWIDTH}x{PIXELLENGTH}`.
-And lastly, to mirror a display we can use `xrandr --output {DISPLAYNAME} --same-as {ANOTHER-DISPLAY}`
+To set a display as the primary and accept it's automatic (usually the maximum) resolution and refresh rate we can use:
+`xrandr --output {DISPLAYNAME} --auto --primary`.

+To set a display to a specific resolution we can use:
+`xrandr --output {DISPLAYNAME} --mode {PIXELWIDTH}x{PIXELLENGTH}`.

+And lastly, to mirror a display we can use:
+`xrandr --output {DISPLAYNAME} --same-as {ANOTHER-DISPLAY}`

 So with my desire to mirror my TV and left displays, my Xsetup script now looks like this: